ASvyatkovskiy/PythonWorkshop/README.md

-conda create -n PythonWorkshop python=3.5.1 anaconda source activate PythonWorkshop conda install --name PythonWorkshop ipython-notebook=4.0.4
+conda create -n PythonWorkshop python=3.5.1 anaconda source activate PythonWorkshop conda install --name PythonWorkshop ipython-notebook=4.0.4 conda install --name PythonWorkshop pip
 ```

+Note: pip3 is a part of the stock install for Python > version 3.4.
+But we need a different pip - the one from Anaconda to be able to use it inside our isolated environment.

 ## Start the interactive notebook